Trivia for The Star

 - Kristin Chenoweth's second animated film of 2017, after My Little Pony: The Movie (2017).

-- First trailer of the film was shown the same day as the release Sony Animation's previous film, The Emoji Movie (2017).
+- First trailer of the film was shown the same day as the release Sony Animation's previous film, The Emoji Movie (2017) which did cause a negative reception.

 - This is the first Sony Pictures Animation film to be rated G by the MPAA.